leoguti85/MADAN/README.md

 <font size="+1">Figure 1.
 A toy example of work relation network.
 Nodes have  attributes  describing  individual  features.
 Node  at-tributes define structural clusters in multiple scales.
 At the 1st scale outlier nodes (O1,O2,O3) lie within a local con-text, i.e, offices.
 In a 2nd scale, departments emerge as new contexts where O2 is not defined.
 Finally, at a larger scale O3 remains as a global anomaly in context of the whole company.</font>

-Here you can find the code of the algorith with some examples implemented on our paper:
+Here you can find the MADAN scripts with some examples and results implemented on our paper:
 **_Multi-scale Anomaly Detection For Attributed Networks (MADAN algorithm), published at AAAI-20 conference.
 [Preprint.](https://arxiv.org/abs/1912.04144)_**